picrin-scheme/picrin/README.md

 ### Generate Makefile

-Change directory to `build` then run `ccmake` to create Makefile.
+Change directory to `build` then run `cmake` to create Makefile.
 Once `Makefile` is generated you can run `make` command to build picrin.

 	$ cd build
-	$ ccmake ..
+	$ cmake ..

-Actually you don't necessarily need to move to `build` directory before running `ccmake` (in that case `$ ccmake .`), but I strongly recommend to follow above instruction.
+Actually you don't necessarily need to move to `build` directory before running `cmake` (in that case `$ cmake .`), but I strongly recommend to follow above instruction.

 Before generating Makefile, you can change some compilation switches to enable or disable optional features.
 Take *NAN_BOXING* for example, when you turn on "Use C11 feature" flag and the platform supports addresses of 48bit length, it is enabled.